jorgemk85/OneData/README.md

 Don't know SQL?
 Why should you?
 OneData got you covered ;)

+## Compatibility
+OneData is compatible with any project developed with the following:
+* .Net Framework 4.6.1 and later.
+* .Net Standard 2.0 and later.
+* .Net Core 2.0 and later.

 ## Steps
 Now that we got all the intro out of our way, let's stablish what tasks must be done to get your project up and running with OneData: